vb100/MLOps-Notes/README.md

 And then after that is done, you say, great, let's go ahead and merge it to <i>production</i> and it could go directly into production.
   </p>

-  <p>there are four main parts of a simple Continuous Delivery (CD) project:
+  <p>There are four main parts of a simple Continuous Delivery (CD) project:

 <ul>
   <li>Project itself (<i>Flask</i> application, or similar.</li>